esme-marie/NewRelic/README.md

 In the MySQL CLI, type `create database victrees;` to create a database in MySQL.

+Run `node model/database.js` in your **TERMINAL**, in the **root** folder of your project (not your MySQL CLI!
+Open a new terminal window for this).
+This will create a table called 'form' in your database.

 Run `npm run migrate` in the main folder of this repository, in a new terminal window.
 This will create tables of the victrees database with some dummy data.

 ## Submission